 Campus Co-op Residence has 4 family apartments available on Sussex Avenue.
 To be placed on the waiting list, please call 416-979-2161.

 International Student Partners

 Living in a different country can be both exciting and challenging.
 If you are an international student partner in Ontario, International Student Connect (ISC) is the place for you.
-The ISC project includes both online and in-person support for international students and their partners in Ontario.
-University Settlement, a non-profit organization, will be offering the following workshops as part of the ISC project in-person support.
+The ISC project includes online support for international students and their partners in Ontario.